-Recently, TFS sat down with Susan Ungaro from the James Beard Foundation, to talk about James Beard’s legacy and cultivating the next generation of great American chefs.
+Recently, Total Food Service sat down with Susan Ungaro from the James Beard Foundation, to talk about James Beard’s legacy and cultivating the next generation of great American chefs.

 As you pass the five-year mark, what has been accomplished on your watch?